GSA/piv-guides/pages/template-2.md

 # Create an Issue in GitHub

-Once you have a topic for your guide, a forked repository, a branch, and a page, the next step is to create an **Issue** in GitHub. **Issues** give you a forum to discuss your topic and enable you to collaborate with other community experts.
-Additional related issues, insights, and new solutions may be offered by the community that will help you to write your guide.
+Once you have a topic for your guide, a forked repository, a branch, and a page, the next step is to create an **Issue** in GitHub.
+A new **Issue** gives you a forum to discuss and collaborate with other community members about your topic.
+Collaboration with community members may help bring to light other related issues, insights, and new solutions and these may help you to write your guide.

-To create a new Issue in GitHub, do this:
+To create a new Issue in GitHub:

 1. Go to your forked repository and click on the **Issues** tab in the upper-right area of your window just below the repository's name.
 2. Click on the green **New Issue** button to create a new Issue.